 International sales improvement.
-Our international operations continue to recover and improve as second quarter international licensee revenues increased 13 percent compared with the prior year, and international direct offices, excluding China and Japan, increased sales by eight percent.
-For the second quarter of fiscal 2023, sales in our China and Japan offices decreased by 30 percent and three percent compared with the prior year, respectively, primarily due to lingering pandemic and pandemic-related economic issues in those countries.
-Foreign exchange rates had a \$1.0 million negative impact on our consolidated sales and a \$0.2 million adverse impact on our operating income in the second quarter of fiscal 2023.
+Our international operations continue to recover and improve as third quarter international direct office sales increased 23 percent and international licensee revenues increased nine percent compared with the prior year.
+Our international direct office growth was led by strong sales performance in China, which has been dealing with lingering pandemic related issues throughout early fiscal 2023.
+Foreign exchange rates had a \$0.8 million negative impact on our consolidated sales and a \$0.4 million adverse impact on our operating income in the third quarter of fiscal 2023.
+For the three quarters ended May 31, 2023, foreign exchange rates had a \$3.8 million adverse impact on our consolidated sales and a \$1.3 million negative impact on our operating income.

-The following is a summary of financial highlights for the second quarter of fiscal 2023:
+The following is a summary of financial highlights from the third quarter of fiscal 2023: